-- Take it easy: avoid strenuous activity for the rest of the day; take your medications as usual. - Let someone else care for anyone you usually look after, such as children, the elderly or sick relatives.
+- Take it easy for the rest of the day, avoid strenuous activity. - Take your medications as usual. - Let someone else care for anyone you usually look after, such as children or elderly or sick relatives.

 Discharge Information

 Pain relief and medication